sonejostudios/SuperBeatRepeater/README.md

 __Features:__
 * Repeat the last loop of the stream according to the beats.
-* Beat recognition from Audio Sidechain Click track
+* Beat detection from audio sidechain click track
-* Beat recognation from Midi-Clock
+* Beat detection from Midi-Clock
 * BPM Slider to set the tempo manually
 * Very simple Tap Tempo if needed (no average)
 * Loop one or two bars